SmileiPIC/Smilei/doc/Sphinx/namelist.rst

     ``LaserOffset`` on the whole simulation duration can be costly).
 Note that the Fourier approach will naturally repeat the signal periodically.

+  .. py:data:: number_of_processes

+    :default: *all available processes*

+    The number of MPI processes that will be used for computing the ``LaserOffset``.
+    Using more processes computes the FFT faster, but too many processes may be very costly in communication.
+In addition, using too few may not allow the arrays to fit in memory.

 ----

 .. _laser_envelope: